Clean Air Leaders Top Award Presented to D’Arrigo California

 Dr. Arlene Haffa, Associate Professor at California State University, Monterey Bay – School of Natural Sciences, who nominated D’Arrigo California for the award stated, “D’Arrigo California is a leader in the climate change front because they are taking steps to reduce the climate change impact of their company, and are willing to work with scientists to develop and understand new best management practices.
 They have been a strong leader in the use of drip irrigation.
 The use of irrigation water requires energy, hence the solar farm in Gonzales helps pump water from their wells to their fields.
 By reducing their water use, they are reducing climate impacts.
 In addition, they paid to recycle the drip irrigation tape before there were any recycling markets for it.
 This leadership has helped to generate a pathway for other growers to use the technology as well.”

 D’Arrigo California was among the first growers in the Salinas Valley to begin irrigating crops with drip tape to deliver precise amounts of water and fertilizer directly to the roots of the plant.
 This year D’Arrigo California will have over 17,000 acres of their crops in the Salinas Valley under drip irrigation.
 The result will be an incredible amount of water and input savings.

 Best management farming practices stem from D’Arrigo California’s business and stewardship decisions.
-They recognize that today’s decisions affect generations to come and they are committed to protect the planet and produce the highest quality crops (conventional and organic) year round in the Andy Boy label.
+They recognize that today’s decisions affect generations to come, and are committed to protect the planet and produce the highest quality crops (conventional and organic) year-round in the Andy Boy label.